Key Takeaways

 -

-Lean Governance: Lightweight oversight to ensure accountability and efficient resource use.
-It refers to activities such as overseeing spending, conducting audits, ensuring compliance, managing expenditures, and measuring performance.
+Lean Governance: Refers to activities such as overseeing spending, conducting audits, ensuring compliance, managing expenditures, and measuring performance.

 -

-Business agility: Enables organizations to respond faster to market conditions.
+Business agility: Enables organizations to respond faster to changes.

 -

-Better decisions: Supports informed choices through continuous use of metrics and an active acceptance of ideas and feedback.
+Better decisions: Supports informed choices through continuous use of data and actively accepting ideas and feedback.

 -